Tszon/Tszon/README.md

 🎓 **BSc in Astrophysics with Space Science (UK)**

 I started by studying galaxies, but found my real passion in **data-driven discovery**.
-Today, I design **end-to-end ML projects**—from raw data pipelines to interactive dashboards—that reveal insights and drive smarter decisions.
+Today, I design **end-to-end ML projects** from raw data pipelines to interactive dashboards that reveal insights and drive smarter decisions.

-✨ Currently focused on:
-- ⚡ **Scientific Computing & Simulation** : Transportation sector
-- 🧠 **LLMs & Generative AI**: Hugging Face, fine-tuning transformers
-- 📈 **Time-Series Forecasting**: LSTM, CNNs, SARIMAX for predictive analytics
-- 🔎 **Interpretable ML**: SHAP, LIME for model transparency

----

 ## 🛠️ Tech Stack